librasteve/raku-Cro-Website-Basic/README.md

 - [x] add todos & fix load, etc
 - [x] export set ('sharrc' ?) of HTML::Functional to drop dupes (table, thead, etc...)
 - do the full pico table example
+- hone activetable
+  - out to SiteLib
+  - use roles
+  - search as method
+  - data model in Red
 - push pico/func up the stack (head, nav and so on)
 - hamburger menu
 - light dark better